 MWAA has developed project management procedures with regard to monitoring and controlling project scope, quality, schedule, cost, contingency management, and safety.
 FTA's letter of July 8, 2015 approved PMP Version 2.0 and requested that it be updated to reflect the recent organizational changes.
-This revision was submitted on December 4, 2015 and is under PMOC review.
+This revision was submitted on December 4, 2015 and PMOC submitted comments to FTA on January 20, 2016.
 It is the PMOC's observation that MWAA continues to monitor and control the project in accordance with their procedures.